IntelPython/numba-dpex/docs/dppy/writing_kernels.rst

 Your solution will be modeled by defining a thread hierarchy of work-groups and work-items.

 Numba-dppy  support exposes facilities to declare and manage this hierarchy of threads.
-The facilities are largely similar to those exposed by `Opencl language <https://www.khronos.org/opencl/>`_.
+The facilities are largely similar to those exposed by `OpenCL language <https://www.khronos.org/opencl/>`_.

 Kernel declaration
 ------------------